 So they feel you are only going into work when it suits you, not knowing that you are off sick for a genuine reason.
 And so the animosity builds, and when you get back to work the atmosphere is awful.

-Eventually, you end up in a situation where your work quality and sickness leave puts you in a situation were you are given a warning about your conduct in your job.
-This happened to me and it just added another insult to injury.
+Eventually, you may end up in a situation where your work quality and sickness leave puts you in a situation were you are given a warning about your conduct in your job.

 You then start to look for work which is part time or even to stop work all together if you can manage financially.
 All this has come about due to inconsiderate and uncaring attitudes in the work place.